 - Involving the broader community with public education to support the learning and development of young people.

 - Building more effective pathways into the workforce for all young people and supporting the transition to adulthood.

 - Preparing generations of leaders with the know-how to drive collaborative efforts at all levels.

-A society that uses all of its resources effectively to provide an equal opportunity for all children and youth to learn, develop and become contributing citizens of our democracy.
-This demands leaders with the ability to tear down barriers and unite diverse stakeholders.
+A society that uses all of its resources effectively to provide an equal opportunity for all children and youth to learn, develop, and become contributing citizens of our democracy.

-IEL's mission is to build the capacity of individuals and communities to work together across programmatic boundaries to prepare all children and youth for post-secondary education, careers, and citizenship.
+To equip leaders to work together across boundaries to build effective systems that prepare children and youth for postsecondary education, careers, and citizenship.

 IEL's Core Principles

 - Leadership development and professional development are necessary to prepare people with knowledge, skills and abilities to help children and youth succeed.